Victory from Within: The American Prisoner of War Curriculum

 In an April 2011 American Red Cross International Humanitarian Law Survey (http://tiny.cc/ypvomw), it was found that:

 Only 1 in 5 American youth are familiar with the Geneva Conventions.

 Youth are inclined to support illegal actions in times of war.

 Only 1 in 5 American youth know that the U.S. first adopted rules limiting how wars should be conducted during the American Civil War.

 The National Park Service and the POW organizations mentioned above hope to address these sobering statistics and bring the heroic and courageous stories of POWs to citizens across the country.
 The VFW Curriculum utilizes historical documents, political cartoons, artworks, interviews, articles, and other primary sources to provide a dynamic and active learning experience.
 By providing opportunities for young people to work with these historical artifacts, they learn to view information with a critical eye and to ask probing questions that lead to understanding.
 The hope is for lessons learned over time to come alive and be more meaningful for our next generation of historians and history-makers.

 - Eighth Grade-College Undergraduate Level

-- Civil War, Cold War, Mexican War, Revolutionary War, War of 1812, World War I, World War II
+- Civil War, Cold War, Law, Mexican War, Military and Wartime History, Revolutionary War, War of 1812, World War I, World War II

 - National/State Standards: